-This section analyses the evidence relevant to this note - i.e. the COI section; refugee/human rights laws and policies; and applicable caselaw - by describing this and its inter-relationships, and provides an assessment on whether, in general:
+This section analyses the evidence relevant to this note - i.e. the COI section; refugee/human rights laws and policies; and applicable caselaw - by describing this and its inter-relationships, and provides an assessment of, in general, whether one or more of the following applies:

-- A person is reasonably likely to face a real risk of persecution or serious harm - A person is able to obtain protection from the state (or quasi state bodies) - A person is reasonably able to relocate within a country or territory - Claims are likely to justify granting asylum, humanitarian protection or other form of leave, and - If a claim is refused, it is likely or unlikely to be certifiable as 'clearly unfounded' under section 94 of the Nationality, Immigration and Asylum Act 2002.
+- A person is reasonably likely to face a real risk of persecution or serious harm - The general humanitarian situation is so severe as to breach Article 15(b) of European Council Directive 2004/83/EC (the Qualification Directive) / Article 3 of the European Convention on Human Rights as transposed in paragraph 339C and 339CA(iii) of the Immigration Rules - The security situation presents a real risk to a civilian's life or person such that it would breach Article 15(c) of the Qualification Directive as transposed in paragraph 339C and 339CA(iv) of the Immigration Rules - A person is able to obtain protection from the state (or quasi state bodies) - A person is reasonably able to relocate within a country or territory - A claim is likely to justify granting asylum, humanitarian protection or other form of leave, and - If a claim is refused, it is likely or unlikely to be certifiable as 'clearly unfounded' under section 94 of the Nationality, Immigration and Asylum Act 2002.